 Get the picture?
 Work up to it.
 Set your antecedents.

-That’s right.
+That’s right; it’s her walk.
 It may be important to you to offer your dog as much freedom as you can.
 You may want to give her time to acclimate and explore whenever you go somewhere new.
 But those goals are not incompatible with what I am describing here.
-My own teacher has encouraged me to see on-the-road training as a safety issue.
+My own teacher has encouraged me always to consider safety issues when training on the road.
 I don’t have to have my dog’s attention all the time–far from it.
 But I need to be able to ask for it and get it.

 Here is the place where someone is going to suggest the Premack principle.
 That principle says that you can reinforce statistically less likely behaviors (walking nicely on leash) with more likely behaviors (sniffing).
 After all, if the thing your dog wants the most is to sniff new odors, why not use that for your reinforcement?